wnew/fencing_scoring_box/README.md

 ##TODOs

  - Add support for the ground lights
+ - Test sabre
+ - Implement whipover for sabre
- - Possibly use shift reg for lights, Blah, too much soldering.
+ - Possibly use shift reg for lights, Blah, too much soldering

 ##Testing